FAQs and Answers

 Housing Development Project at Mater Dolorosa

-- Why do we need to sell the property?
+- Why did the Province sell the property?

-The sale of the undeveloped property below the Retreat Center is the last in a series of property sales initiated by the leadership of The Passionists of Holy Cross Province in 2007.
-Surplus property at Passionist facilities throughout the U.S. have been sold to raise much-needed funds, just as any private property owner might sell a real estate asset that they were not using. - Where is the money going to, and why is the money needed?
+Surplus properties owned by The Passionists of Holy Cross Province throughout the U.S. have been sold to raise much-needed funds, just as any private property owner might sell a real estate asset that they were not using. - Where is the money going?

 Funds from the property sale will go to the Province, not to Mater Dolorosa.
 It will be used to fund the Passionists' missions and activities in the United States and abroad, and to care for the needs of our senior priests and brothers. - Is Mater Dolorosa going to be able to use the funds so donations will no longer be needed?

-We partnered with the developer New Urban West because they understood our unique requirements as a meditative Retreat Center and worked diligently to answer our concerns and meet our needs.
-New Urban West has since brought in a development partner, Toll Brothers.
-They will build 42 single-family homes on the site and provide a three-acre public park near the entry to the property on Sunnyside Lane.
-The project, called The Meadows at Bailey Canyon, will be the most sustainable new home development in Sierra Madre’s history, with net zero water use, 100% electric and solar homes, native landscaping, and water conservation measures.
+The Province partnered with the developer New Urban West because they understood our unique requirements as a meditative Retreat Center and worked diligently to answer our concerns and meet our needs.
+New Urban West has since brought in a homebuilding partner, Toll Brothers, to build 42 single-family homes on the site and provide a three-acre public park near the entry to the property on Sunnyside Avenue.
 Nearly 500 new trees will be planted on the project site.
-For more information, you can visit the project’s website at www.newurbanwest.com/themeadows. - What is the schedule for the project’s development?
+For more information, you can visit the project's website at www.newurbanwest.com/themeadows.- What is the schedule for the project's development?